DevExpress/testcafe-browser-provider-browserstack/README.md

  TestCafe uses the JS Testing API by default.
 In order to use Browserstack Automate, set the `BROWSERSTACK_USE_AUTOMATE` environment variable to `1`.

+## Setting display resolution

+To set the display resolution, use the `BROWSERSTACK_DISPLAY_RESOLUTION` environment variable.
+Valid resolutions can be found [here](https://github.com/browserstack/api#resolution).

 ## Author
 Developer Express Inc. (https://devexpress.com)